Configuring Amazon Web Services Cloud

 -

-Follow the AWS directions to create an organizational CloudTrail, or use an existing CloudTrail Amazon Resource Name (ARN).
+Follow the AWS directions to create a CloudTrail trail at the organizational or account level.
+You can also use an existing CloudTrail Amazon Resource Name (ARN).
+You can use up to 150 CloudTrails to connect with SailPoint CIEM.

 - Enable log file validation to deliver log digests to your S3 bucket.